-Formally, MAKS-2015 was, as before, at a high organizational level.
-The entertainment part of the event was worked out excellently.
+Formally, MAKS-2015 was held, as before, at a high organizational level.
+The entertainment part of the event has been worked out excellently.
 About 90 aircraft took part in the flight program.
-The foreign presence was formally weighty enough.
-The United States represented 11 organizations, including Boeing Commercial Airplanes and Pratt & Whitney, France - 20 members, including the Airbus Group.
-MAX was visited by official delegations from 65 countries of the world and more than 66 of thousands of specialists.
-However, in general, compared with the MAKS-2013, the foreign representation was almost halved.
-But there were new members, in particular Iran.
-Significantly - the number of the PRC delegation increased almost three times.
-However, the Chinese side did not submit a single working sample for the exposition and flight program.
-India looked the same.
-From her on the tarmac were Russian-made MiG-29K ship-borne fighters and the BrahMos joint development missile.
+The foreign presence was formally significant enough.
+The United States was represented by 11 organizations, including Boeing Commercial Airplanes and Pratt & Whitney, France - 20 members, including the Airbus Group.
+MAKS was visited by official delegations from 65 countries of the world and more than 66 thousand specialists.
+However, in general, compared with MAKS-2013, the foreign representation has decreased by almost half.
+But new participants appeared, in particular Iran.
+The number of the PRC delegation has increased significantly - almost three times.
+However, the Chinese side did not present a single working model for the exposition and flight program.
+India looked similar.
+From her on the airfield were the Russian-made MiG-29K fighters and a jointly developed BrahMos rocket.

 An important indicator of the effectiveness of MAKS - the volume of transactions.
 Their cost, as a rule, is not disclosed.
 Remain secret to the general public and various agreements of intent, memorandums.
 Experts estimate the total amount of all agreements, including investment commitments, in approximately 320 – 330 billions of dollars.
 However, the amount of contracts for specific deliveries was significantly reduced and amounted, according to experts, to about two billion dollars.
 For comparison: in the past, MAKS, this figure was close to 16 billions.
 Major deals include the agreement between the Russian Ministry of Defense and UAC about the delivery of Su-48 planes to 35 Aerospace Forces, as well as the contract with Egypt for Ka-52K attack helicopters optimized for use from the deck on 52.